richardhadden/multilookupdict/README.md

 - `MultiLookupDict._key_to_canonical_map` maps 'alias keys' onto canonical keys.
 (Canonical keys are mapped to themselves in this dict)

-Externally, all keys (canonical and alias) are treated identically, and all refer to the same value, unless:
-- a key is reassigned individually with a new value using `__setitem__`
+Externally, all keys (canonical and alias) are treated identically, and all refer to the same value, unless a key is reassigned individually with a new value using `__setitem__`
-- a key is reassigned to another value using `map_key`